 My Life’s Mission Statement

 To become great in all areas of my life.
 Anyone can be successful in one thing.
 I desire to become great in all areas of life.
-I will train to be a great leader in our company and sphere of influence while being a great husband, a great father, and mostly importantly a great disciple of Jesus.
+I will train to be a great leader in our company and sphere of Influence while being a great husband, a great father, and mostly importantly a great disciple of Jesus.

-- A) Accountability Questions Personal: Weekly
+- A) Accountability Questions Personal: Matt Weekly since 2011

 - Did I have any sexual sin this week eyes or thoughts?